SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 A SINGLE "ONE SHOT" PROCEDURE - UNDER IV SEDATION

-SMILE DESIGNER SOLUTION NUMBER 5: THE "SMILE RED FLAG
+SMILE DESIGNER SOLUTION NUMBER 5: THE "SMILE RED FLAG"

-IMPLANT SURGERY IN A "ONE SHOT" PROCEDURE
+IMPLANT SURGERY IN A "ONE-SHOT" OPERATION

-OUR SOS PROTOCOL FOR SMILE TEETH: THE "SMILE RED FLAG
+OUR SOS PROTOCOL FOR SMILE TEETH: THE "SMILE RED FLAG"

 WE MEET THE GREATEST AESTHETIC CHALLENGE IN IMPLANTOLOGY